 Allows products to be used to their fullest extent.

 I bet you've heard of Zero Waste, which is the conservation of all resources using responsible production, consumption, reuse, and recovery of products, packaging, and materials without burning and with no discharges to land, water, or air that threaten the environment or human health.
-It basically aims to nothing in a landfill.
+It basically aims to do nothing in a landfill.
 Needless to say, the key is the three Rs system.
-So, check out our post on An Easy Guide to Incorporate Zero-Waste Beauty Routine
+So, check out our post on An Easy Guide to Incorporate Zero-Waste Beauty Routine.

 The first place to get started is at home!
 Let's create new habits, shall we?

-We can all do our part, students and teachers can make all the difference!
+We can all do our part; students and teachers can make all the difference!

 These are only a few things you can start with and build your way up.

-The important thing is to start to reduce waste any way you can.
-And if by any chance struggle to remember the system listen to this song called The Three Rs from the artist and environmental activist called Jack Johnson.
+The important thing is to start to reduce waste in any way you can.
+And if by any chance struggle to remember the system, listen to this song called "The Three Rs" from the artist and environmental activist called Jack Johnson.
 It'll be stuck in your head for days!

 You may be interested at: Sustainable Development Goals (SDG): How to Put Them In Practice?